hosseindehghanipour1998/Java-MultiThreading/README.md

     C - Unlimited Food is provided for all of the philosophers.
     D - Each philosopher has his own plate.
     E - The limit on their turn is the available fork or spoon.
+    F - The Code should run for unlimited time but I assigned a Loop = 5 in the thread run to see the results for limited time.